objectundefined/node-cypher/README.md

 __Arguments__

 * connectionOptions - A URL string or object.
 Defaults: { host:'http://localhost:7474', base: '/db/data' }
 * clientOptions - An optional object containing batching and concurrency options.
-Defaults: { concurrency: Infinity, batchMax: 1 }
+Defaults: { concurrency: Infinity, batchLimit: 1 }
 * callback(err, results) - An optional callback to run once the client has been initialized or an error should the handshake with neo not complete successfully.

 __Example__